LFG115/beauty-cabin/README.md

 #### Testing

-- I tested that the website works on chrome.
+- I tested that the website works on chrome and safari.
 - I used devtools and I used [Responsive Website Design Tester](https://responsivedesignchecker.com/) to confirm the website is responsive.
 - I tested all the links and confirmed that all of them work.